Analysis | The surge of migration presents an unexpected challenge for Biden and his team

 The humanitarian situation at the border and the prospect of a 20-year high in people crossing the border will affect the climate for legislative action on immigration.
 The House last week passed a bill that would provide a path to legalization for the Dreamers and some others, but only nine Republicans supported the measure.
 In the Senate, Republicans are demanding provisions to deal with border security as a price for their support.

-These surges have occurred in previous administrations and a variety of factors, from poverty and violence to natural disasters, contribute to encourage people to leave their home countries and head north.
+These surges have occurred in previous administrations and a variety of factors, from poverty and violence to natural disasters, contribute to the encouragement of people to leave their home countries and head north.
 This is now Biden’s challenge, to expedite the handling of the unaccompanied minors, to establish a clear policy and to calibrate its messaging both for those in other countries and for a domestic audience that will be judging the administration.